Chandi Prasad Bhatt: Career

 Although Bhatt has attended meetings in lowland India and abroad as a spokesman for Chipko, he has remained a man of his community.
 He and his wife continue to live the simple life of their Himalayan neighbours.
 In the process, he has become knowledgeable and productive in helping ensure his people's hard-won living.
 In 2003, he was appointed a member of the National Forest Commission, which reviewed all existing policies and legal frameworks relating to forest management, and submitted its report to the Government in 2005.
 His active participation at BIPARD Gaya for 2nd CFC's on 15 th of March 2024.

+Protection of Badrinath Temple

+In 1974, Bhatt led a campaign opposing a renovation project at the Badrinath Temple that involved the construction of reinforced concrete structures around the historic shrine.
+After inspecting the site and raising concerns about the impact on the temple's traditional Himalayan architecture and surrounding environment, he mobilized public opinion through local organizations and media outreach.
+The campaign prompted the Uttar Pradesh government to review the project and halt construction pending an inquiry.
+The subsequent review contributed to preserving the temple's traditional architectural character.

+Joshimath crisis

+In January 2023, during the land subsidence crisis in Joshimath, Uttarakhand, Bhatt stated that the disaster was linked not only to geological factors but also to the failure of successive governments to act on expert warnings issued over several decades.
+He highlighted a landslide hazard zonation study conducted by a consortium of scientific institutions, including the National Remote Sensing Agency (NRSA), which had been submitted to the Uttarakhand government in 2001 and had identified large parts of the Joshimath region as vulnerable to landslides.

+Bhatt said that the findings of the 2001 zonation study, along with recommendations made earlier by the Mishra Committee in 1976, had not been adequately implemented.
+He argued that repeated scientific studies would have limited value unless their recommendations were acted upon and called for greater attention to environmental safeguards in the Himalayan region.